Venmo card review

 This innovative card allows Venmo users to access their balance to pay for goods at the point of sale.
 If you don’t have enough to fund a purchase, you can also give Venmo permission to pull the money from your bank account.
 But while the card is handy, it doesn’t work outside the US, and cash withdrawals can be spendy.

 The Venmo card puts your Venmo balance in the palm of your hand.
 It’s also linked to your bank account so you have a backup payment method.
 Bonus: It makes splitting purchases easier.

 However, it doesn’t work outside the US, which may be an issue for jetsetters and international online shoppers.

 What you’ll like

-The Venmo card comes with a string of benefits:
+The Venmo card comes with an integrated app and can be used anywhere in the US that accepts Mastercard.
+It also comes with a string of benefits:

-Withdrawal fees.
-You’ll be charged $2.50 for each withdrawal at an out-of-network ATM, and $3 for over-the-counter withdrawals at banks or financial institutions.
+- Withdrawal fees.
+You’ll pay $2.50 for each withdrawal at an out-of-network ATM, and $3 for over-the-counter withdrawals at banks or financial institutions.

 Compare with other accounts that offer debit cards